ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 When an opposition player declares a Block action targeting this player (on its own or as part of a Blitz action), or any Special action that targets this player, their coach must first roll a D6, even if this player has lost their Tackle Zone.
 On a roll of 1, the player cannot perform the declared action and the action is wasted.

-*This Skill may still be used if the player is Prone, Stunned, or has lost their Tackle Zone.*
+<span style="color: darkmagenta">This Skill may still be used if the player is Prone, Stunned, or has lost their Tackle Zone.</span>

 #### HORNS